+Table 1.
+Details of the prediction systems investigated in this study.

-To predict the EASM, there are two approaches, a statistical prediction and a dynamical prediction, respectively.
-The statistical method seeks the relationship between the EASM and a strong climate signal (e.g., ENSO, NAO; Wu et al., 2009; Yim et al., 2014; Wang et al., 2015).
-This method establishes an empirical equation between the EASM and climate index.
-However, it is limited by the strength of the climate signal.
-The other method is a dynamical prediction.
-It employs a climate model to predict the EASM (Sperber et al., 2001; Kang and Yoo, 2006; Wang et al., 2008a; Yang et al., 2008; Lee et al., 2010; Kim et al., 2012).
-Without initialisation, both the atmosphere general circulation models (AGCMs) and the coupled atmosphere-ocean general circulation models (CGCMs) cannot predict the climate on a seasonal time-scale (Goddard et al., 2001).
-Given an initial condition, the AGCMs have the ability to predict the climate, but show little kill in predicting the EASM (Wang et al., 2005; Barnston et al., 2010).
-Because the AGCMs fail to produce a correct relationship between the EASM and the sea surface temperature (SST), anomalies over the tropical western North Pacific, the South China Sea, and the Bay of Bengal (Wang et al., 2004; Wang et al., 2005).
-Therefore, the monsoon community endeavours to predict the EASM with CGCMs (Wang et al., 2008a; Zhou et al., 2009; Kim et al., 2012; Jiang et al., 2013).
+have the ability to predict the climate, but show little skill in predicting the EASM (Wang et al., 2005; Barnston et al., 2010).
+Because AGCMs fail to produce a correct relationship between the EASM and the sea surface temperature (SST) anomalies over the tropical western North Pacific, the South China Sea, and the Bay of Bengal (Wang et al., 2004, 2005), the monsoon community endeavours to predict the EASM with CGCMs (Wang et al., 2008a; Zhou et al., 2009; Kim et al., 2012; Jiang et al., 2013).

-CGCMs have proved to be the most valuable tools in predicting the EASM (Wang et al., 2008a;Zhou et al., 2009;Kim et al., 2012;Jiang et al., 2013).
-However, the performance of CGCMs in predicting the EASM on seasonal time-scale strongly depends on their ability to reproduce the air-sea coupled process (Kug et al., 2008) and the given initial condition (Wang et al., 2005).
-In the coupled model inter-comparison project (CMIP) phase 3 (CMIP3; Meehl et al., 2007) era, the models simulate, not only a too weak tropical SST-monsoon teleconnection (Kim et al., 2008;Kim et al., 2011), but also a too weak East Asian zonal wind-rainfall teleconnection (Sperber et al., 2013).
-Compared to CMIP3 models, CMIP phase 5 (CMIP5; Taylor et al., 2012) models improved the representation of monsoon status (Sperber et al., 2013).
+CGCMs have proved to be the most valuable tools in predicting the EASM (Wang et al., 2008a; Zhou et al., 2009; Kim et al., 2012; Jiang et al., 2013).
+However, the performance of CGCMs in predicting the EASM on seasonal timescales strongly depends on their ability to reproduce the air-sea coupled process (Kug et al., 2008) and on the given initial conditions (Wang et al., 2005).
+In the Coupled Model Intercomparison Project (CMIP) phase 3 (CMIP3; Meehl et al., 2007) era, the models simulate not only a too-weak tropical SST-monsoon teleconnection (Kim et al., 2008, 2011), but also a too-weak East Asian zonal wind-rainfall teleconnection (Sperber et al., 2013).
+Compared to CMIP3 models, CMIP phase 5 (CMIP5; Taylor et al., 2012) models improve the representation of monsoon status (Sperber et al., 2013).
 Therefore, given the initial conditions, the CMIP5 models do have the potential to predict the EASM.

-As mentioned, initial conditions do play a vital factor in predicting the EASM on subseasonal to seasonal time-scale (Wang et al., 2005; Kang and Shukla, 2006).
-Under the current set up of initialisation, the CMIP5 models showed the ability to predict the SST variation index (i.e., El Niño-Southern Oscillation-ENSO index) of up to 15 months in advance (Meehl and Teng, 2012; Meehl et al., 2014; Choi et al., 2016).
-This extended prediction skill of the ENSO suggests that the EASM can be predicted on a seasonal time-scale if the dynamical link between the ENSO and monsoon circulations is well represented in these models.
-Two scientific questions will be addressed in this study: 1.
-How realistic are the initialised CMIP5 models in representing the EASM?
-2. Can the CMIP5 models capture the dynamical link between the ENSO and EASM?
+As mentioned, initial conditions play a vital factor in predicting the EASM on a sub-seasonal to seasonal timescale (Wang et al., 2005; Kang and Shukla, 2006).
+Under the current set-up of initialisation, the CMIP5 models show the ability to predict the SST variation index (i.e. El Niño-Southern Oscillation (ENSO) index; Niño3.4) up to 15 months in advance (Meehl and Teng, 2012; Meehl et al., 2014; Choi et al., 2016).
+This extended prediction skill of the ENSO suggests that the EASM can be predicted on a seasonal timescale if the dynamical link between the ENSO and monsoon circulations is well represented in these models.
+Two scientific questions will be addressed in this study: (1) how realistic are the initialised CMIP5 models in representing the EASM?
+(2) Can the CMIP5 models capture the dynamical link between the ENSO and EASM?

-In this paper, we will intercompare the influence of the initialisation on the capability of the CMIP5 model to capture the EASM and the ENSO-EASM teleconnections.
-The model simulations, comparison data and methods are introduced in Section 2.
-Section 3 describes the seasonal skill of the rainfall predictions and the prediction of the associated general circulation of the EASM.
-The mechanism causing the differential response of the models to the initialisation is presented in Section 4.
-The discussions are shown in Section 5.
-Section 6 summarises the findings of this paper.
+In this paper, we will intercompare the influence of the initialisation on the capability of the CMIP5 models to capture the EASM and the ENSO-EASM teleconnections.
+The model simulations, comparison data, and methods are introduced in Sect.
+2. Section 3 describes the seasonal skill of the rainfall predictions and the prediction of the associated general circulation of the EASM.
+The mechanism causing the differential response of the models to the initialisation is presented in Sect.
+4. The discussions are presented in Sect.
+5. Section 6 summarises the findings of this paper.